 Human domain experts (reference) ~90%

-The “with tools” column is worth noting: when models can run code or search the web during the test, scores jump by 5–8 points.
+The “with tools” means models can run code or search the web during the test.
 That gap tells you how much a model depends on external tools versus internal reasoning.
 At the current pace, HLE may saturate within a year or two, following the same arc as every benchmark before it.

 Interactive: Can You Beat the Frontier AI models?